krishna22-ops/learning_notes/README.md

 - NumPy {Need to practice more}
 - Create a dataframe using list and dictionaries
 - Import a csv file and read it

+## Topics I learned on 12th July 2025:

+- Basic Attributes (shape, index, columns, dtypes)
+- Functions (max, min, len, round, type)
+- Methods (describe, info, head, tails)
+- Select a single column using [] and dot(.)
+- Using the dot may not work in some cases, so we have to use it as a string.